defuse/flush-reload-attacks/notes/brainstorm.md

 - Get FLUSH+RELOAD to work on AMD processors.

+- Attack a PDF renderer.
+Seems like a good case where FLUSH+RELOAD could hook some of the rendering functions and learn what the PDF looks like (font loading, etc).

 - What is *theoretically* possible, assuming the attacker gets perfect knowledge of all branches?
     - Automate the process of finding out what an attacker could learn.